 Reversal of Fortune (1990)

-Another true story, one told with great intelligence and daring, not for its ambiguity (we are offered different solutions, leaving us to choose) and for having as its narrator the victim, a woman at the time in a persistent vegetative coma (She passed away in 2008).
+Another true story, one told with great intelligence and daring, not least for its ambiguity (we are offered different solutions, leaving us to choose) and for having as its narrator the victim, a woman at the time in a persistent vegetative coma (She passed away in 2008).
 Jeremy Irons as Klaus Von Bulow and the late Ron Silver as Alan Dershowitz are truly spellbinding.

 Based on the book by Alan M. Dershowitz

 Another film that falls into the historical genre but which has at its climax a long trial sequence, one in which we the audience are left to determine if the lawyer hero is right or a conspiracy nut.
 In its own specialised way, one in which truth, fiction, and politics rub shoulders, take potshots at each other and ultimately coalesce, this is just one of my favourite films ever.

 Based on books by Jim Garrison (‘On the Trail of the Assassins’) and Jim Marrs (‘Crossfire: The Plot That Killed Kennedy’)

 The Rainmaker (1997)

 Easily my favourite Grisham adaptation, beautifully put together by Francis Ford Coppola, with an amazing cast including Matt Damon, Claire Danes, Jon Voight, Virginia Madsen, Danny Glover, Mickey Rourke and the great Danny DeVito – and with a great blues score by Elmer Bernstein.

 Adapted from the novel by John Grisham